azitzow/azitzow/README.md

 ## 👋 Hi, I’m Ana Zitzow.
+I currenlty reside in Roseville, CA.

-# Full Stack Developer, that identies as a geek and can deadlift 175lbs!
+# Full Stack Web Developer
 - 👀 I’m interested in learning how to code in multiple languages, and stay up to date on new technologies.
 - 🌱 I’m currently learning how to code in C, Ruby on Rails, JavaScript, React.js and Python.
 - 💞️ I’m looking to collaborate on the final project in CS50's Introduction to Computer Science 2022.